Weil-Petersson Teichm\"uller space

-A quasi-symmetric homeomorphism which represents a point in ${T_0}$ is said to belong to the Weil-Petersson class, which is denoted by $\WP(S^1)$.
+We say a quasi-symmetric homeomorphism $h$ belongs to the Weil-Petersson class, which is denoted by $\WP(S^1)$, if it represents a point in ${T_0}$.
 Then ${T_0}=\WP(S^1)/\text{M\"ob}(S^1)$.
-Recall that a quasi-symmetric homeomorphism $h$ belongs to $\WP(S^1)$ if and only if $h$ has a quasiconformal extension $f$ to the unit disk whose Beltrami coefficient $\mu$ satisfies the property that $\iint_{\Delta}|\mu(z)|^2(1-|z|^2)^{-2}dxdy<\infty$. (see [Cu], [TT2]).
-Due to their importance and wide applications to various areas such as mathematical physics and differential equation (see [GMR], [Ku], [TT1]), the Weil-Petersson class and its Teichm\"uller space have been much investigated in recent years (see [Fi], [GMR], [HS], [Ku], [TT1-2], [Wu]).
+It is known that a quasi-symmetric homeomorphism $h$ belongs to $\WP(S^1)$ if and only if $h$ has a quasiconformal extension $f$ to the unit disk whose Beltrami coefficient $\mu$ satisfies the property that $\iint_{\Delta}|\mu(z)|^2(1-|z|^2)^{-2}dxdy<\infty$. (see [Cu], [TT2]).
+Due to their importance and wide applications to various areas such as mathematical physics (see [BR1-2], [Ki], [KY], [RSW1-4]), differential equation and computer vision (see [GMR], [GR], [Ku]), the Weil-Petersson class and its Teichm\"uller space $T_0$ have been much investigated in recent years (see [Fi], [GMR], [GR], [HS], [Ku], [TT1-2], [Wu]).
+Recently, motivated by the conformal field theory, Radnell-Schippers-Staubach [RSW1-4] have a programm to extend the Weil-Petersson theory of the universal Teichm\"uller space to the case of Teichm\"uller spaces of bordered Riemann surfaces.
+Yanagishita (see [Ya1-2] and also [MY]) has even dealt with the Weil-Petersson Teichm\"uller spaces of general Riemann surfaces with a mild geometric condition.
 However, it is still an open problem how to characterize intrinsically the elements in $\WP(S^1)$ without using quasiconformal extensions.
-This problem was proposed by Takhtajan-Teo in 2006 (see page 68 in [TT2]) and was investigated later by Figalli [Fi], Gay-Balmaz-Marsden-Ratiu [GMR] and some others.
+This problem was proposed by Takhtajan-Teo in 2006 (see page 68 in [TT2]) and was investigated later by Figalli [Fi], Gay-Balmaz-Marsden-Ratiu ([GMR], [GR]) and some others.
 In this paper, we will study this problem and prove the following result, which gives an intrinsic characterization of a quasisymmetric homeomorphism in the Weil-Petersson class.
+Recall that, for a function $f$ defined on a set $\Gamma$, $f'$ denotes the derivative of $f$, namely, for $z\in \Gamma$,